dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

           value: http://my-shared-instance-dapr.default.svc.cluster.local:50001
 ```

-If you are not using the SDKs you can still send HTTP or gRCP requests to those endpoints.
+If you are not using the SDKs you can send HTTP or gRCP requests to those endpoints.

 ## Next steps